trees with fall yellow leaves and students on bikes

 Rachel Whitmer

-She is a professor in the UC Davis Department of Public Health Sciences and Chief of the Division of Epidemiology and Associate Director of the UC Davis Alzheimer's Disease Center.
+She is a Tenured Professor and Vice Chair of Research in the UC Davis Department of Public Health Sciences and Neurology, and Co-Director of the UC Davis Alzheimer's Disease Center.